Scheme to divert young people away from criminality receives positive praise

 Intensive one to one support is also being offered for those deemed at high risk and awareness raising sessions delivered to parents and teachers.

-The funding was secured via the Office of the Police and Crime Commissioner for Norfolk (OPCCN) and since last April Earl and his team of peer advisors have visited 14 schools and pupil referral units and received positive feedback and responses from young people.
+The funding was secured via the Office of the Police and Crime Commissioner for Norfolk (OPCCN) and since last April Earl and his team of peer advisors have visited 12 schools and pupil referral units and received some thought-provoking feedback and responses from young people.

 “A lot of people think that you must have come from a broken home to get involved in criminality, but more and more young people getting involved come from leafy suburbia,” said Earl.